-- 1. When a Brady claim is premised on delayed disclosure of information, "the defendant must show prejudice from the delay itself."
-Miller, 14 A.3d at 1094. - 2.
+- 2. When a Brady claim is premised on delayed disclosure of information, "the defendant must show prejudice from the delay itself."
+Miller, 14 A.3d at 1094. - 3.
 Thus, when litigating a belated disclosure, is it important to develop a narrative about what specifically would have been done if the information had been produced earlier and why the incentive to look for similar information might not have been apparent or of the same priority.
-See V.A. supra.
-For example, as a result of late disclosure, the defense - a.
+See V.A. supra; see also Thompson v.
+United States, 45 A.3d 688, 694) (D.C.
+2012) (did not reach question of error when prosecutor corrected officer's contradictory testimony from a preliminary hearing in front of the jury because prejudice was not established-- "we are not obliged to accept uncritically appellant's assertion that his trial strategy would have been different.") - 4.
+For example, as a result of late disclosure, the defense: - a.
 May have "abandon[ed] lines of independent investigation, defenses, or trial strategies that it otherwise would have pursued," Bagley, 473 U.S. at 682; - b.
 Lost access to witnesses.
 Sykes, 897 A.2d at 777-78; see also United States v.
 Fisher, 106 F.3d 622, 634-35 (5th Cir.
 1997) (late disclosure deprived defendant the opportunity to depose the author of a report that contradicted a government witness and to prepare strategy and testimony appropriately); - c.
+May have been unable to offer expert testimony.
+Robinson, 50 A.3d at 521 (the "critical hours" in which the evidence may not have been disclosed took on "greater importance in the light of the trial court's subsequent rejection, partly on timeliness grounds, of the expert witnesses appellants scrambled to produce during the heat of trial."). - d.
 Or simply have been unable to capitalize on evidence that would have reinforced the defense's theory of the case.
 Miller, 14 A.3d 1094; United States v.
 Washington, 263 F.Supp.2d 413, 422 (D. Conn.
-2003) (Because of belated Brady disclosure, "there was no opportunity for the defense to weave [prosecution witness'] conviction into its overall trial strategy.").

-3. Because it may be difficult on the eve or in the midst of trial to fully appreciate how a belated Brady disclosure impaired the defense, counsel should consider filing a post-trial motion to flesh out the record.
+2003) (Because of belated Brady disclosure, "there was no opportunity for the defense to weave [prosecution witness'] conviction into its overall trial strategy."). - 5.
+Because it may be difficult on the eve or in the midst of trial to fully appreciate how a belated Brady disclosure impaired the defense, counsel should consider filing a post-trial motion to flesh out the record.
 See, e.g., Washington, 263 F.Supp.2d at 420 (Brady violation found where government withheld prior conviction of witness until first day of trial and defense investigator submitted an affidavit to trial judge stating that he was helping for trial and thus could not investigate the prior conviction but that, after trial, he had been able to investigate the prior conviction which had led him to more relevant impeachment information).